 Do you require a temperament test for every dog?

-Yes.
-Every dog is required to undergo a behavioral temperament test to determine his/her behavior.
+Every daycare dog is required to undergo a behavioral temperament test to determine his/her behavior.
 Below we have outlined what goes into our evaluation process and how we determine if your dog is suitable for daycare.

 Dog's Background Our evaluation process starts by obtaining basic background information about your pet.
 This information includes basic commands, age, how they handle toys and food as well as any training done.
-This information will aid in our wranglers helping your pet be as successful as possible in our daycare play group.
+This information will aid in our wranglers with your pet be as successful as possible in our daycare play group.

 Human Interaction/Touch Test The next step in evaluating your pet is observing your pet's reaction to meeting new people.
 Being in a new place can sometimes be frightening for our guests.
 We also find that certain dogs have sensitive areas (such as ears, tails, and paws) that our guests find unpleasant when touched or played with by other dogs.
 Our goal is to seek those out before your pup goes into play to prevent any unintentional accidents.